High Speed Research Network (HSRN)

 - 2 Metrotech (MAGNET), room 828

-- Planning for expansion to new locations for 2022 is currently underway.
+- Planning for expansion to new locations is currently underway.

 - The HSRN links research labs, offices, edge-computing locations, NYU data centers, and high performance computing (HPC) equipment to external resources and collaborators via the New York State Education and Research Network (NYSERNet), internet, and Internet2.

 - The HSRN network connects research computers in labs and offices up to 200x faster (2x 100G) than NYU-NET (1x 1G) and has lower latency at <400 µs roundtrip.